Overview of Degree

 The department has no formal research skills requirement, at this time.

 A doctoral student's advisory committee shall consist of at least three members of the graduate program faculty, including the student's major professor who will chair the committee, and a minor professor from the student's doctoral minor (if the minor option is selected).
-A fourth member of the graduate program faculty may be appointed as co-major professor.
-At least half of the committee must be non-courtesy members of the Computer Science Department.
-Either the major professor or the co-major professor (if there is one) must be a non-courtesy member of the Department.
-Both the major and co-major professors must be members of the graduate program faculty.
-A committee may have at most one non-UGA affiliated voting member, who must hold the terminal degree in their field of study and certify their credentials with a letter and vita.
-The maximum size of a committee is six, a majority of whom must be members of the graduate program faculty.
+A member of the graduate program faculty may be appointed as co-major professor in which case the minimum size of the advisory committee shall be four.
+A majority of the committee must be regular (non-courtesy and non-adjunct) faculty members of the Computer Science Department.
+The major professor must be a tenured/tenure-track faculty member of the Department.
+A doctoral student may include a regular/courtesy/adjunct member of the department as a co-major professor.
+The co-major professor must be a graduate program faculty member.
+A committee may not have more than two non-UGA affiliated members, at most one of whom may be a voting member.
+Any such non-UGA affiliated members must hold the terminal degree in their respective fields of study and certify their credentials with a letter and vita.
+The maximum size of a PhD advisory committee is six, a majority of whom must be members of the graduate program faculty.

 Before taking the Comprehensive Examination, students must have at least one research paper submitted to a research conference or journal.